smith-scram-lab/Mr.Krab/README.md

 <p style="text-align: center;"> <em> Servos plugged into the Power Hubs </em> </p>

 5. Power the servos with a power supply (or a battery, but that hasn't been figured out yet) by wiring it to the 3-Pin Power hub.
-    - Note: when using the power supply, make sure the current it can use is dialed up to the highest setting and the Voltage output is 12.
+    - NOTE: when using the power supply, make sure the current it can use is dialed up to the highest setting and the Voltage output is 12.
 Low current makes it so that the servos aren't supplied enough power for each to move in close succession.

 ![Port Select](imgs/power.jpg)